Call for expert advice: 0114 3540047 or 0203 3270448

 We supply the largest hand dryer range in the UK for commercial use in public toilets, including quality automatic wall mounted hand dryers from industry leading brands like Dyson Airblade, Airforce, Vent Axia, An ATC Hand Dryer, Mitsubishi, Dryflow the Lovair Air Fury hand dryer or a Warner Howard hand dryer to choose from.

-Customers can find for sale anything from high-speed hand dryers, energy efficient eco models or for specific buildings like hand dryers for schools.
+Customers can find for sale anything from high-speed hands in hand dryers, energy efficient eco models or for specific buildings like hand dryers for schools.
 We can also install your electric hand dryer for total peace of mind.

 With next day free delivery, the longest guarantees in the industry, award winning customer service, and expert advice we're sure you'll find the best hand dryer for commercial use today from the most trusted Intelligent Hand Dryers.